Helpful Tips to Properly Brushing and Flossing Your Teeth from Our Indianapolis Dentist

 That’s not to say that toothpaste is of no value.
-A toothpaste with fluoride can aid in preventing tooth decay.
+A toothpaste with fluoride aids in preventing tooth decay.
 If you choose a toothpaste with a whitening agent, you may see some modest cosmetic improvement in the appearance of your teeth.
 If you choose a flavored toothpaste, like mint, you might be left with a taste in your mouth that you find pleasant, and it may improve your breath.

-So What Is the Proper Brushing Technique?
+So What's the Proper Brushing Technique?

 You should brush your teeth for two minutes.
-One thing you can do is divide the task into four parts—the left half of your upper teeth, the right half of your upper teeth, the left half of your bottom teeth, and the right half of your bottom teeth—and brush each of those four sections for 30 seconds.
+One thing to do is divide the task into four parts—the left half of your upper teeth, the right half of your upper teeth, the left half of your bottom teeth, and the right half of your bottom teeth—and brush each of those four sections for 30 seconds.

 What About Flossing?

-Take about 18 inches of floss, and wrap the ends around your middle fingers.
+Take about 18 inches of floss and wrap the ends around your middle fingers.
 Rub the floss gently between your teeth, working your way around your mouth, top and bottom.